kshankar/academic-shankar/content/home/experience.md

   * Grant and project acquisitions
   * Scientific coordination of a project funded by the Royal Bank of Canada
   * Scientific coordination of a project within ATHENE
-  * Teaching and Supervision of B.Sc., M.Sc., and Ph.D. students
+  * Teaching and supervision of B.Sc., M.Sc., and Ph.D. students
   """

 [[experience]]